shinomakoi/magi_llm_gui/README.md

 # Magi LLM GUI
-A QT GUI for large language models
+A Qt GUI for large language models

+For Windows, Linux (and Mac?)

 Currently works with https://github.com/oobabooga/text-generation-webui/ and https://github.com/ggerganov/llama.cpp